Gerber Life Accident Protection

 What Is Gerber Life Accident Protection (AD&D)?

-With accident protection, you’re covering a very specific category of risk: the financial shock that comes from a sudden injury event.
-For many families, the risk isn’t just the hospital bill—it’s the ripple effect.
+For many families, the risk isn’t just the hospital bill — it’s the ripple effect.
 It’s missing work.
-It’s paying someone to help around the house.
+It’s paying for help around the house.
 It’s extra childcare.
 It’s transportation to follow-up appointments.
-It’s making hard decisions under pressure when your finances are already stretched.
+It’s making hard financial decisions under pressure when your budget is already stretched.
+A defined benefit payment from an AD&D plan gives households a financial cushion to absorb some of that pressure without having to liquidate savings, go into debt, or make permanence-damaging decisions during a temporary crisis.

-Most people don’t shop for accident coverage because they think an accident is guaranteed to happen.
-They do it because they know accidents are possible—and when they do happen, they’re inconvenient at best and financially devastating at worst.
-What makes AD&D attractive is that it’s usually more affordable than larger, more comprehensive policies, and it can be added quickly as a supplemental layer.
+Most people don’t shop for accident coverage because they believe an accident is guaranteed to happen.
+They do it because they know accidents are possible — and when they do happen, they’re inconvenient at best and financially devastating at worst.
+What makes AD&D attractive is that it’s usually more affordable than larger, more comprehensive policies, and it can be added quickly as a supplemental layer to an existing protection plan.

-This is especially common for households that already have “core” insurance, but still want to tighten up vulnerabilities.
-Even strong coverage setups can have weak spots, such as high deductibles, large gaps in disability income protection, limited savings for emergencies, or a situation where one income supports most of the household expenses.
+This is especially common for households that already have “core” insurance in place but still have financial vulnerabilities: high deductibles, gaps in disability income protection, limited emergency savings, or a situation where one income supports most of the household’s expenses.
+Adding an AD&D layer can meaningfully reduce the financial damage from a serious accidental event without requiring the full underwriting process of a term life or disability policy.

 Who Qualifies for Gerber Accident Protection?